maddy-foley/birdinglogs/README.md

 Tools: FastAPI, PostgreSQL and React.js

-Over 900 North American bird species retrieved from wikipediaapi/wikimedia restful api and stored into database.
-Data is currently hidden.
-A few descriptions or pictures do not work and am working on that!
+Over 900 North American bird species retrieved from publically available wikipediaapi and wikimedia restful api.
+Birds have been stored into a postgresql database and allows for users to add missing birds.
+Data file is currently hidden.

+Disclaimer:
+This project is not for profit/scientific accuracy and is only to practice coding.
+All information and pictures come from each bird's wikipedia.
+Copyrighted images have been manually removed.